 The healthcare service has been in a challenging situation that has led to temporary changes in the normal pregnancy check-up routines.
 Now it is recommended at all check-ups should follow normal guidelines.

 Women who have symptoms of respiratory infection or who have confirmed COVID-19 must contact the healthcare service before check-ups to discuss how these should be carried out.

 If pregnant women are concerned for their own health or the health of the foetus, extra check-ups can be carried out according to the usual criteria.
 The Norwegian Gynaecological Association has issued advice about pregnancy check-ups for women during the COVID-19 outbreak.

 Pregnant women with chronic diseases or pregnancy complications should discuss with their doctor whether or not there is reason to exercise extra care and if workplace adjustment is necessary.
 Sick leave is not recommended unless work adjustments are impossible.

 Pregnant women in their second and third trimester, and pregnant women in their first trimester who have risk factors, are recommended to take the seasonal influenza vaccine.
 This advice applies regardless of coronavirus infection.

 Healthcare professionals with patient contact are at risk of exposure to infection from sick people who need medical attention.
 The recommended infection control equipment should be used by all healthcare professionals during contact with a patient with suspected or confirmed COVID-19 disease.

-As a precaution for health professionals who are pregnant, it is recommended that other health professionals should take samples and treat people with suspected COVID-19 disease where possible.
+As a precaution for healthcare professionals who are pregnant, it is recommended that other healthcare professionals should take samples and treat people with suspected COVID-19 disease where possible.
 Workplace adjustment should be done in consultation with the employer.